Appliances are a big part of Kitchen Design. You cannot design a Kitchen without them!

 There are a variety of door types that accomplish this.

-Explore pocket doors, tambour doors, flip-up doors and swing-up doors to hide the microwave away.
+Explore pocket doors, tambour doors, flip-up doors and swing-up doors to tuck the microwave away.

 Design It Behind Double Doors